Cluster Feeding During Growth Spurts: Do’s and Don’ts

 When to Seek Help or Guidance

-While many parents navigate cluster feeding with confidence, there are moments when seeking help or guidance becomes essential.
-If you notice any of the following signs, it’s time to reach out to a healthcare professional or lactation consultant.
+Most parents get through cluster feeding on their own, but there are times when reaching out to a professional makes sense.
+If you notice any of the following signs, contact a healthcare provider or lactation consultant.

 Signs to Seek Help Possible Concerns